JohnHammond/katana/README.md

 python setup.py install
 ```

-If things seemed to wrong during your installation, and you just want a clean
+If things seemed to go wrong during your installation, and you just want a clean
 slate, you can tear down your virtual environment and start again.
 Note that
 you will need to run `python setup.py install` one more time.